Booodaness/Scientific-Notes/Booodaness/_Assets/Presentations/phase-space-analysis-harmonic-oscillators.md/phase-space-analysis-harmonic-oscillators.md

 But from Newton's second law of motion, $F = ma$ and $a$ is defined to be $\frac{d^2}{dt^2} x \left( t \right)$.
 Hence,

 $$\boxed{m \frac{d^2}{dt^2} x \left( t \right) = - k x \left( t \right)}$$

+note:

+- It is important to note what some of the symbols mean in the above equation and what kind of structure the equation has.

+- Firstly, when we write $\frac{d^2}{dt^2} x \left( t \right)$, we mean the second derivative of $x \left( t \right)$ with respect to $t$.
+This means that we can also write it as $\frac{d}{dt} \left[ \frac{d}{dt} x \left( t \right) \right]$.

+- Secondly, the above equation of motion is structurally a second-order ordinary differential equation (or 'ODE' in short).
+It is said to be second-order as the highest derivative involved is the second derivative.
+Furthermore, these derivatives are said to be ordinary as they pertain to single-variable functions, as opposed to multivariable functions.

+--

+- Recall the equation of motion for a harmonic oscillator of mass 'm' and spring constant 'k':